bjornharvold/bearchoke/README.md

 	$ brew install mongodb

-I suggest creating a 'database' directory in the root directory of bearchoke-tempest and then starting MongoDb by typing:
+Create a 'database/mongodb' directory in the root directory of bearchoke-tempest and then starting MongoDb by typing:

-	$ mongod --dbpath data/ &
+	$ mongod --dbpath database/mongodb &

-You can start it later as well by using the start script located in the root of bearchoke-tempest called: startService.sh.
+You can start it later as well by using the start script located in the root of bearchoke-tempest called: startServices.sh.

 ## Jpa (required for 'jpa' spring profile)
 Jpa is the standard Java Persistence API.
 To showcase the framework's Jpa support, we're using an in-memory version of [DerbyDb](http://db.apache.org/derby/).
 There is no installation necessary.
 Jpa is currently not leveraged in the showcase but the configuration to connect to a local or cloud based db is available to you.